MuhammadFanik/ApnaCollege-demo/readme.md

 # header

-This repo will contain all the codes written from Hitesh Chaudhry and implemented to learn JavaScript required for Web Development
+This repo will contain all the codes written from Hitesh Chaudhry and implemented to learn JavaScript required for Web Development.
+This may also contain code snippets from CWH.